UBC Okanagan study shows ecstasy could treat post traumatic stress disorder - BC Local News

 An illegal drug could be the answer to post traumatic stress disorder (PTSD), according to a study done by UBC Okanagan.

 MDMA, also known as ecstasy may be a helpful tool in treating PTSD.
-A study published by researchers in Psychopharmacology showed what researchers say were substantial improvements in individuals who had not responded to prior treatments. “”PTSD symptoms decreased after one session of MDMA together with psychotherapy,” said UBCO study co-author Zach Walsh.
+A study published by researchers in Psychopharmacology verified what researchers said were substantial improvements in individuals who had not responded to prior treatments.
+“PTSD symptoms decreased after one session of MDMA together with psychotherapy,” said UBCO study co-author Zach Walsh.

 He adds that after two sessions, 54 per cent of participants no longer met PTSD criteria, while also helping with depression.